Frequently asked questions

 We collect your data, when you directly give us information.
 We may collect and store information about you when you interact with us.
 For example, this could be when you support our work through a donation.

-Where have the Bakery School Foundation opened Bakery Schools to date?
+Where has the Bakery School Foundation opened Bakery Schools to date?

 Currently, four Bakery Schools are fully operational in India, Brazil, Mexico and South-Africa.

-Why Bakery Schools in India, Brazil, Mexico and South-Africa?
+Why Bakery Schools in India, Brazil, Mexico, South-Africa and the Philippines?

 As in many other developing countries, consumer tastes in India, Brazil, Mexico and South-Africa are becoming increasingly westernized, with an increasing demand for finished goods such as cakes, pastries and chocolates.

 Why Bakery Schools in Romania and the USA?

 As in many other countries, the demand for finished goods such as cakes, pastries, and chocolates continues to increase.
 Next to that we also see that some regions in these developed countries are also suffering from poverty and underprivileged youngster are in need of support.